Texas-A-M-College-of-Engineering/aws-tamu-engr-redirect.engr.tamu.edu-rewrite-rules/README.md

 have Docker installed to run or generate tests locally.**

 ### Setting up the local testing environment
-You should install Docker and Python 3.8+, then set up your testing environment:
+You should install Docker and Python 3.8+, then set up your testing environment.
+Do this from the root of your repo:

 ```bash
 $ python3 -m venv venv